edwardvillarin07/12-Week-PhD-Bootcamp-learning/README.md

 # 🧠 12-Week PhD-Level Computer Science Bootcamp

 Welcome, Edward!
-This is your full 12-week structured roadmap with daily breakdowns, exercises, and projects.
+This is my full 12-week structured roadmap with daily breakdowns, exercises, and projects.

 ------------------------------------------------------------------------